All About Mixtures

 I know it sounds confusing, but all that really matters, is that when you look at any spectrums you'll notice there are two humps.
 The first hump is the 8' stop, and the second hump is the mixture stop.
 The lower hump acts as a lower partial, the Mixture acts like an upper partial.
 With a gap between them we've got our vowel.
 As you go up the keyboard, and up the spectrum lines, we get higher pitched vowels.

 To be clear, when laying out his mixtures, Arp Schnitger had no idea about vowels.
-Vowels are a serendipitous happenstance that some modern builders noticed in some mixtures, and decided to exploit.
+Vowels are a serendipitous happenstance that some modern builders noticed, and decided to exploit.

 1. It Enhances Polyphonic Clarity